 A working dog needs to be able to chase through the undergrowth without being snagged, and if left long and flowing, that's exactly what happens.
 Their coat is often caught up in brambles and burs so it's best if a working dog's coat is kept well-groomed and trimmed.

-Both the English and the American Cocker Spaniel's coats need a lot of attention.
+Both the English and the American Cocker Spaniel's coats need a fair amount of attention if they're to stay in good condition.

-I recommend you brush your dog at least two to three times each week and take him to a professional groomer once every three months - unless of course, you learn how to groom your Spaniel so you can do it yourself, and save yourself some money too!
+I'd recommend you brush your dog at least two to three times each week (more if you feel inclined) and take him to a professional groomer once every three or four months.

 The American Spaniel is a medium-sized dog; it's the smallest of the gun-dog group and is slightly smaller than its English cousin.